-Sport specific coaches trainings are offered on the SOIA website at SOIA Sports Online Training.
+Sport specific coach trainings are offered on the SOIA website at SOIA Sports Online Training.
 Sports not listed will be offered at the state competition and/or by request.
 For more information regarding Special Olympics sports, rules, and coaching guidebooks, please visit the SOI website at www.specialolympics.org.

 Additional online training opportunities are also available on the SOIA Sports Online Training page.
 These are provided through the American Sport Education Program (ASEP) and the National Federation of State High Schools (NFSHS).
-Trainings are sport-specific but are not Special Olympicsspecific.
+Trainings are sport-specific but are not Special Olympics-specific.
 Some fees are associated with online courses.
-You may apply to have up to half the cost of your online coaches trainings paid for by a SOIA scholarship.
-Visit the Participation Forms page to download the scholarship application or See Section 9 - GENERAL FORMS.
+You may apply to have up to half the cost of your online coach trainings paid for by a SOIA scholarship.
+Visit the Participation Forms page to download the scholarship application.

-Please contact the State Office at (515) 986-5520 or go to the SOIA website with any questions or comments regarding SOIA coaches training.
+Please contact Senior Director of Sports & Programs, Dawn Criss at the State Office with any questions or comments regarding SOIA coach training.